Ramakrishna Hegde: Chief Minister of Karnataka

 As Chief Minister, Hegde enjoyed immense personal popularity and was acknowledged as an efficient administrator.
 However, as days passed by, his rule was mired with several scams involving alleged corruption on the part of his own family.
 His son was accused of taking money for a medical seat.
 There were allegations made by the Congress (I) against him in a case involving the transfer of shares by the NGEF company.

-He submitted resignation from Chief Minister-ship on 13 February 1986 when the Karnataka High Court censured his government for the way it handled arrack bottling contracts, but withdrew his resignation after three days on 16 February.
+He resigned on 13 February 1986 when the Karnataka High Court censured his government for the way it handled arrack bottling contracts, however, withdrew his resignation after three days on 16 February.

 He resigned and quit office in 1988 after allegations of phone tapping of prominent politicians and businessmen in the State.
-Hegde then filed a case against Subramanian Swamy in 1989 and 1990 after Swamy accused him in tapping.
+Hegde then filed a case against Subramanian Swamy in 1989 and 1990 after Swamy accused him of tapping.
 Soon after, he quit the Janata Party and joined the Janata Dal.

 He contested Lok Sabha elections from Bagalkot in 1991 and was defeated by Congress candidate Siddu Nyamagouda.

 He was also the Deputy Chairman of the Planning Commission of India during the tenure of V. P. Singh.
 He was expelled from Janata Dal by its president Lalu Prasad Yadav, as per the instructions of Prime Minister H. D. Deve Gowda in 1996.
-Following his expulsion, Hegde formed the Rashtreeya Nava nirmana vedike a social organisation and then his own political party Lok Shakti.
+Following his expulsion, Hegde formed the "Rashtreeya Nava nirmana vedike" a social organization and then his political party Lok Shakti.
 He allied with the Bharatiya Janata Party and the alliance won a majority of the Lok Sabha seats from Karnataka in the 1998 General Elections.
 He became the Commerce minister in the BJP led NDA government in 1998.
 After the Janata Dal split of 1999, the faction led by his protégé, Chief Minister J. H. Patel, and the Lok Shakti merged to form the Janata Dal (United) and allied with the BJP.
 However, the alliance suffered a setback in the 1999 General Elections owing to the anti-incumbency against the Patel Government and the Congress party emerged victorious in Karnataka.